Quickly exit this site by pressing the Escape key Leave this site

 7.1 This protocol is due for formal review every year.
 In the interim period the protocol will be reviewed as necessary, particularly as a result of changes in legislation, best practice and other relevant guidance (such as ACAS).

-8.2.1 Essex Police and Kent Police have measures in place to protect the security of your data in accordance with our Information Management policy.
+8.1.1 Essex Police and Kent Police have measures in place to protect the security of your data in accordance with our Information Management Policy – W 1000 Policy – Information Management.

-8.3.1 Essex Police and Kent Police will hold data in accordance with our Records review, retention and disposal policy.
+8.2.1 Essex Police and Kent Police will hold data in accordance with our Records Review, Retention & Disposal Policy – W 1012 Procedure/SOP - Records Review, Retention and Disposal.

 Policy reference: Discipline: police staff protocol L1200